 With another solid accessory from Samson, this mini-boom stand is a great pickup as a desk microphone solution if you do not prefer the arm stand style.
 The low profile of the stand also makes it effective for recording other things such as kick drums, cymbals, ambient stereo noise, or anything close to the floor.
 It weighs 7.5 lbs and the boom can be adjusted for both length and angle.

-3. ChargerCity Music Mic Stand with Tablet Mount
+3. ChargerCity Music Mic Microphone and Stand Tablet Mount

 Coming with a very innovative design, this accessory from ChargerCity is a fun and cool gift idea for any budding young musician.
 Along with its standard style boom mic stand, it comes with a tablet mount.
 The mount fits any tablet from 7″ to 12″ with or without a case.
 You can use this additional feature for any number of things, including displaying sheet music, song lyrics, or even having a speech lined up and ready.
 It can swivel a full 360 degrees with its ball connection, allowing to switch freely from portrait to landscape orientation.

 If you’re looking for a cheap scissor arm style mic stand for vlogs, podcasts or other web multimedia content, this model from Duafire will not disappoint.
 It clamps onto your desk with its simple to use a screw.
 This compact stand holds standard microphones and its adjustable legs make it fit on uneven surfaces.
-It comes in five colors, including black, teal, red, and white.
-More: Best wireless microphones reviews
+It comes in five colours, including black, teal, red, and white.